Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 To treat a patient who has a brain tumor, a neurosurgeon must usually perform a craniotomy.
 This is a type of brain surgery in which a piece of bone is temporarily removed from the skull to give neurosurgeons access to the brain.
 When the procedure is done, the bone is usually replaced using titanium plates, screws, wires or other methods of keeping the bone in place.

 The graphs below reflect the number, average length of stay and mortality rate for craniotomies performed at Cedars-Sinai.
+The data comes from the University HealthSystem Consortium (UHC), an alliance of more than 300 of the nation’s non-profit academic medical centers and their affiliated hospitals.
+The majority of these facilities participate in UHC's Clinical DataBase/Resource Manager.
 The length of stay and mortality is compared to the expected values, based on data submitted by UHC hospitals.
-UHC is an alliance of 120 academic medical centers and 301 of their affiliated hospitals representing the nation's leading academic medical centers.
-The majority of these facilities participate in the Clinical DataBase/Resource Manager.
-Most of these facilities participate in UHC's Clinical DataBase/Resource Manager.
-The data were assessed on April 25, 2014 based on patients discharged between January 1, 2013 and December 31, 2013.
+The data were assessed on March 21, 2016, based on patients discharged between Jan.
+1, 2015, and Dec, 31, 2015.

 Craniotomy Volumes at the Brain Tumor Program